Low vitamin D and memory problems while having an underactive thyroid

 Vitamin D is important in fighting off inflammation, one of the main reasons for problems with memory and focus.
 Research has shown that Hashimoto’s patients have an increased level of inflammatory molecules circulating in their bodies and causing inflammation in different parts of the body (13, 14).
 Vitamin D is known to block these molecules from causing inflammation, but only when vitamin D levels are high enough (15).

-Low vitamin D often coexists with higher TSH and TPO levels, as well as higher TG antibodies.
+Vitamin D deficiency often coexists with higher TSH and TPO levels, as well as higher TG antibodies.
 Whether low vitamin D causes an increase in TSH remains to be researched, but it shows a connection between vitamin D and TSH (16–20).
 It’s unknown if low vitamin D levels is a cause or a consequence, because a lot of people diagnosed with Hashimoto’s have other conditions too, and these conditions might affect production or how vitamin D is used in the (by the) body (20).

 Making sure your vitamin D levels are in a good range is important the whole year round.